Makinizi Hoover

 Virginia's median household income of $85,170, which surpasses the national average of approximately $70,000, ranking the state 14th among all states.
 Virginia's tax rate, ranging from 2% to 5.75%, places it in the lower tiers compared to other state tax rates.

-Thirty-four percent of Virginia workers are remote workers.
+One third of Virginia workers work remote at least one day a week.
 For those commuting into an office, the average commute time is 28.6 minutes.
 The Council for Community and Economic Research measures states’ costs of living compared to the national average of 100.
 Vermont’s cost of living index falls at 103.1 meaning the state is slightly less affordable in comparison to the national cost of living.
 The median rent settles at $1,257, while the median home cost is $376,931, slightly higher than the national average.
 Around 67% of the population owned their housing unit in 2021.
 The state experienced a slow growth rate of .55% from 2020 to 2022.

 Immigration

 In the U.S., immigrants tend to be of working age in comparison to native-born individuals.
-Consequently, they are more actively engaged in the labor force, playing a dual role as both consumers and taxpayers, contributing to help fund programs like Medicare and Social Security.
+As workers, these immigrants are also contributing to support programs like Medicare and Social Security.

 Looking at Virginia in particular, immigrants comprise 12.8% of the state's population, totaling more than one million individuals.
 Their collective spending power amounts to $34.3 billion, while their tax contributions reach $12.8 billion.